tfreiner/compiler/README.md

 # compiler

-_Simple c compiler that translates source code for a language (defined below) into an executable._
+Simple c compiler that translates source code for a language (defined below) into an executable.

+_note: project is still in progress_

 ## Language (in BNF)